 - Have you ever wondered what you would do if you were in an inconvenient place at the time of an earthquake?
 What do you do if you’re in your car?
 Or in an apartment?
 Or at the mall?
 With a baby?
 Find out here which are the safest (and most dangerous) places to be during an earthquake!

-- Do you know how to get in touch with loved ones after an earthquake disrupts the phone lines?
+- Do you have a plan of how you will get in touch with loved ones after an earthquake disrupts the phone lines?
 No wifi, no problem!
 These are several ways to communicate with your family with or without a working phone.

 Raise awareness on earthquake preparedness!